louwers/md-anki-sync/README.md

 Helsinki
 ```

-Would result in a deck 'My Deck' being created.
+Would result in a deck 'Geography' being created.
 You will also notice that an identifier will get added to each question:

 ```md
 # Deck: Geography